1985–86 Port Vale F.C. season

-The 1985–86 season was Port Vale's 74th season of football in the English Football League, and second successive (13th overall) season in the Fourth Division.
-John Rudge achieved his first success as manager, leading Vale to promotion into the Third Division with a fourth-place finish.
-The club also reached the Second Round in both the FA Cup and League Cup, as well as the Northern Section Semi-Finals of the Associate Members' Cup.
-Rudge signing Andy Jones excelled to become the club's top-scorer, whilst Robbie Earle had another impressive season.
-However the promotion campaign was built on the strength of the Vale defence, and goalkeeper Jim Arnold was made Player of the Year.
+The 1985–86 season was Port Vale's 74th season of football in the English Football League, and second-successive (13th overall) season in the Fourth Division.
+John Rudge managed a Vale to a club record low of only one home league defeat all season, contributing to a fourth-place finish with 79 points and a return to the Third Division via promotion.

+Building the team shrewdly, Rudge leaned on rookie striker Andy Jones — signed for just a few thousand pounds — to lead the scoring charts with 18 goals, while Robbie Earle added 15 strikes in the league, and Jim Arnold marshalled a resolute defence that earned him Player of the Year honors.
+In cup competitions, the team reached the Second Round in both the FA Cup and League Cup, and progressed to the Northern Section Semi-finals of the Associate Members' Cup.

+A season of calculated recruitment, defensive consistency, and rising young stars such as Andy Jones and Robbie Earle culminated in a well-earned return to the Third Division — the first taste of Rudge’s managerial success.

 Overview

 Fourth Division

 The pre-season saw John Rudge sign big defender John Williams from Tranmere Rovers for £12,000, and powerful Welsh striker Andy Jones from Northern Premier League side Rhyl for £3,000.
-He also signed goalkeeper Jim Arnold (Everton); Paul Maguire (Tacoma Stars); Jeff Johnson (Gillingham); and Wayne Ebanks (West Bromwich Albion).
+He also signed 35-year-old goalkeeper Jim Arnold (Everton); midfielder Paul Maguire (Tacoma Stars); hard-working midfielder Jeff Johnson (Gillingham); and Wayne Ebanks (who had played on loan from West Bromwich Albion the previous season).
 Meanwhile, new safety regulations reduced Vale Park's capacity down to 16,800, and later again to 16,300.
 The club set a £10 bonus for clean sheets and also set bonuses for promotion.
 Another late addition was Jon Bowden from Oldham Athletic for £5,000.